Haydn-Martin/Haydn-Martin.github.io/_posts/2024-08-02-The-Only-Statistics-You-Need.md

 There are some common places that these techniques are deployed:

 Headline --> EATING RASPBERRIES INCREASES THE CHANCES OF THUMB CANCER BY 10%.
 Let's say this is true.
 Ok.
 Fine.
 I never liked my thumbs that much anyway.
-But as we read on we discover that this type of berry consumption increases our chances from 0.000001% to 0.0000011%.
+But as we read on, we discover that this type of berry consumption increases our chances from 0.000001% to 0.0000011%.
 So the headline is technically correct but kind of misleading.
 Or let's say this study was conducted on left-handed, 65-year-old women.
 I would quite like to know that before declaring war on raspberries.
 Ignore the headline and try and focus on